taokann/WeBash/README.md

 Thanks for your interest in WeBash !

 ## Credits & Contact
-WeBash is Copyright © 2019 Tao-Kann MARTIN and Olivier CARTIER The small text logo is released under GNU GPL. © 2019 Frédéric Y. C. Henry.
+WeBash is Copyright © 2019 taokann.one and cestoliv
+The small text logo is released under GNU GPL. © 2019 Alnotz.

 If you have any questions, now or maybe a long time after we published this software, feel free to contact us by email : webash-at-onemail-dot-re (both developpers will read your message).